8none1/octopus_powerups/README.md

 # octopus_powerups
 Programmatic access to Octopus Power Up and Free Electricty Session time data.

-When there is a Power Up in my region (eastern England) a script runs on my local machine which scrapes the email, converts the time data into ISO datetimes and dumps it in `powerup.json`.
+When there is a Power Up in my region (eastern England) or a Free Electricity Session a script runs on my local machine which scrapes the email, converts the time data into ISO datetimes and dumps it in to a JSON object.
 That file is a array of JSON objects.
 The keys are `start` and `end`.
 The timezone should always be in UTC and so you might need to check your conversions in the summer.
 Using the template filter `as_timestamp` or `as_datetime` will enable you to convert from UTC to local time easily.

 *NB: You MUST still sign up for the Power Up from the email you received.*